|DEP Home||About DEP||Programs||Contact||Site Map||Search|

 3. A state agency, an RPC, or an applicant requests that a state process recommendation be drafted.

 A determination of federal inconsistency results when a proposed activity conflicts with one or more of the 24 state statutes included in the FCMP and the conflict cannot be resolved by the time the clearance letter must be issued.
 In that event the Clearinghouse will issue the inconsistency determination, in writing, to the applicant.
-In fulfillment of the previously described SPR requirements, copies of the determination latter will be sent to the federal funding agency, any reviewing agencies that provided comments, and the National Oceanic and Atmospheric Administration (NOAA), Office of Ocean and Coastal Resource Management.
+In fulfillment of the previously described SPR requirements, copies of the determination letter will be sent to the federal funding agency, any reviewing agencies that provided comments, and the National Oceanic and Atmospheric Administration (NOAA), Office of Ocean and Coastal Resource Management.
 The inconsistency/SPR letter will state the specific statute(s) with which the proposed project is in conflict, and list actions which can be taken by the applicant to resolve the inconsistency.
 If a project or activity is determined to be inconsistent with the FCMP, the applicant and/or federal agency is prohibited from conducting the project or activity.

 If the applicant believes the determination of inconsistency with the FCMP is incorrect, it may challenge the determination by filing a notice of appeal with the Secretary of the U.S. Department of Commerce, under 15 CFR 930, subpart H, within 30 days of receiving the state's objection.
 The notice of appeal must be accompanied by a statement in support of the appellant's position, along with supporting data and information.
 A copy of the notice of appeal and accompanying documents must also be filed with the Clearinghouse, commenting state reviewers, and any federal agencies involved.